 By adopting and integrating digital process automation, organizations can reduce (or even eliminate) manual, paper-based processes and the costly errors, exposures, and delays associated with them.
 In turn, they’ll enjoy enhanced productivity and collaboration, better customer and employee experiences, cost savings, and much stronger security.

 Enhanced productivity and collaboration

 By leveraging DPA, your agency can automate its most challenging and time-consuming processes.
-For example, digitizing your documents, using forms and creating automated workflows supports a lightning-fast records request process.
-With automated requests and approvals you’re creating more productivity through collaboration between departments or team members that manage and approve requests.
+For example, digitizing your documents, using forms and creating automated workflows can support a lightning-fast records request process.
+With automated requests and approvals you’re creating more productivity through collaboration between departments and team members that manage and approve requests.

 The most productive organizations have made a conscious shift to digital taking aim at simplifying their workflows and enabling better collaboration.

 Two of the most important assets an organization has are their customers and employees.
 When you opt for a digital transformation at your own agency, it’s an indication that you’re focused on creating better experiences for both.
 The qualitative benefits of DPA may not be as obvious as cost savings, however they are no less important.
 DPA helps eliminate manual tasks, giving your staff the ability to focus on high-level, high-value activities that are more rewarding.
 At the same time when you enable automation you’re able to provide higher quality experiences for your customers.
 Who doesn’t like making everyone happy?!